 Antimicrobial properties of stem cells

-Their current study builds on these previous findings to by looking at one specific superbug, MRSA (Methicillin-resistant Staphylococcus aureus), responsible for many chronic infections and deaths around the world.
+Their current study builds on these previous findings by looking at one specific superbug, MRSA (Methicillin-resistant Staphylococcus aureus), responsible for many chronic infections and deaths around the world.

 MSCs enhance the activity of antibiotics